FlexMeasures/flexmeasures/documentation/host/error-monitoring.rst

 When you run a FlexMeasures server, you want to stay on top of things going wrong.
 We added two ways of doing that:

 - You can connect to Sentry, so that all errors will be sent to your Sentry account.
 Add the token you got from Sentry in the config setting :ref:`sentry_access_token` and you're up and running!
 - Another source of crucial errors are things that did not even happen!
 For instance, a task to import prices from a day-ahead market, which you depend on later for scheduling.
-We added a new CLI task called ``flexmeasures monitor tasks``, so you can be alerted when tasks have not successfully run at least so-and-so many minutes ago.
+We added a new CLI task called ``flexmeasures monitor latest-run``, so you can be alerted when tasks have not successfully run at least so-and-so many minutes ago.
 The alerts will also come in via Sentry, but you can also send them to email addresses with the config setting :ref:`monitoring_mail_recipients`.

-For illustration of the latter monitoring, here is one example of how we monitor tasks on a server ― the below is run in a cron script every hour and checks if every listed task ran 60, 6 or 1440 minutes ago, respectively:
+For illustration of the latter monitoring, here is one example of how we monitor the latest run times of tasks on a server ― the below is run in a cron script every hour and checks if every listed task ran 60, 6 or 1440 minutes ago, respectively:

 .. code-block:: console

-    flexmeasures monitor tasks --task get_weather_forecasts 60 --task get_recent_meter_data 6  --task import_epex_prices 1440
+    flexmeasures monitor latest-run --task get_weather_forecasts 60 --task get_recent_meter_data 6  --task import_epex_prices 1440

 The first task (get_weather_forecasts) is actually supported within FlexMeasures, while the other two sit in plugins we wrote.